 3.3 Has the retention schedule been approved by the VA records office and the National Archives and Records Administration (NARA)?
-If so please indicate the name of the records retention schedule.

 An approved records schedule must be obtained for any IT system that allows the retrieval of a record via a personal identifier.
 The VA records officer will assist in providing a proposed schedule.
 The schedule must be formally offered to NARA for official approval.
 Once NARA approves the proposed schedule, the VA records officer will notify the system owner.
+Please work with the system Privacy Officer and VA Records Officer to answer these questions.

 This question is related to privacy control DM-2, Data Retention and Disposal.